Professional wrestling holds: Half nelson choke

 Also known as a cobra choke or a kata ha jime (a term borrowed from judo), this hold sees the wrestler put the opponent in a half nelson with one arm and grab the opponent's neck with the other, sometimes while adding body scissors.
 The move was popularized by Taz, who used it as a finishing move, calling it the Tazmission.
 His son, AEW wrestler Hook, also adopted it as his finishing maneuver, rebranding it as Redrum.

 Hart lock/Dungeon lock

-Essentially a Gogoplata with leg submission, the wrestler steps over his opponent's leg and then laces the opponent's legs together, as a standard Sharpshooter would be performed.
-But instead of taking a big step forward to lock in the Sharpshooter submission, the wrestler falls to his back and then catches the opponent's throat with his shinbone, as if to perform a Gogoplata.
+Essentially a Gogoplata with leg submission, the wrestler steps over their opponent's leg and then laces the opponent's legs together, as a standard Sharpshooter would be performed.
+But instead of taking a big step forward to lock in the Sharpshooter submission, the wrestler falls to their back and then catches the opponent's throat with their shinbone, as if to perform a Gogoplata.
 Tyson Kidd formerly used this move.